Simon Partridge, Director

 Zenda Madge, Finance

 Zenda looks after the books and makes sure that the Trust is run efficiently and cost effectively.
-She takes care of office admin every Friday and works to promote the Trust on Facebook.
+You can reach her in the office on a Monday or Friday.

 Chris Tubby, Head Gardener